 A district may not use a designated broker of record to purchase insurance contracts with premiums of an aggregate value of $50,000 or more for each 12-month period.
 If a district expends less than $50,000, in the aggregate, on insurance premiums for each 12-month period, the district may use a designated broker of record to purchase insurance contracts, but the board shall ensure that the use of a designated broker of record is in the district's best interest and select a designated broker of record in a manner it determines is consistent with good business management.
 Atty.
 Gen. Op.
 JC-0205 (2000)

-A district may become a member of a risk retention group or purchasing group created under the Federal Liability Risk Retention Act of 1986 for the purpose of obtaining insurance against any insurable risk.
+A district may become a member of a risk retention group formed under the Liability Risk Retention Act of 1986 (15 U.S.C.
+3901) to obtain insurance against an insurable risk.
 Gov't Code 2259.061